• Skip to primary navigation

 • Peeled and deveined

 If you live closer to the coast, this will be easier to find.
-For this batch, I compromised and got frozen, wild caught, peeled and deveined ones (thaw them first!).
+For this batch, I compromised and got frozen, wild-caught, peeled, and deveined ones (thaw them first!).
 And it was delicious!

 And if you do want to make it the traditional way with shell-on shrimp, knock yourself out!
 You can still totally use this recipe.
-The shrimp may need to cook ever-so -slightly longer.
-And do NOT forget to take out the trash. 🤣
+The shrimp may need to cook ever so slightly longer.
+And do NOT forget to take out the trash.

 Tools Used to Make Lazy Low Country Boil

-This post may contain affiliate links, which pay a referral fee to me at no additional cost to you.
-My full affiliate disclosure can be seen here.
+This post may contain affiliate links, which earn me a referral fee at no additional cost to you.
+My full affiliate disclosure is available here.

 • I used this Cuisinart 8 quart stock pot.
-If you double the recipe you will need a bigger pot, like this 4 gallon stock pot.
+If you double the recipe, you will need a bigger pot, like this 4-gallon stock pot.

 • Knife